issmail-basel/e-commerce-store/README.md

 - **Auth Module**: Handles authentication-related components and functionalities.
 - **User Module**: Caters to the end-users with components for product display, product details, and related services.
 - **Shared Module**: Contains shared components like a language switcher.
+- **State Management with ngrx/data**: Implemented for products CRUD operations, ensuring a robust and maintainable state management solution.

 ## Setup